jorgesmrr/nextjs-trivia/README.md

 # nextjs-trivia

-A simple trivia app made with Next.js.
+A trivia app made with Next.js.

 ## Warning